andreizanik/cookies-next/README.md

 }

 export function Providers({ children }: ProvidersProps) {
-    return <CookiesNextProvider poolingOptions={{ enabled: true, intervalMs: 1000 }}>{children}</CookiesNextProvider>;
+    return <CookiesNextProvider pollingOptions={{ enabled: true, intervalMs: 1000 }}>{children}</CookiesNextProvider>;
 }
 ```

-The purpose of pooling is to monitor document.cookie and reflect changes made without a cookies-next action, such as when client-side cookies are set by the server.
-By default, pooling is disabled.
+The purpose of polling is to monitor document.cookie and reflect changes made without a cookies-next action, such as when client-side cookies are set by the server.
+By default, polling is disabled.

 Using hooks: